 Plato thought that the soul is reason and that it exists both before and after its time in the body.
 In this way, the soul has two sets of concerns and interests.
 Its own concern is to exist in "contemplation" (θεωρία), but because it is temporarily in the body, it has to take on the practical problems associated with the body.
 In facing this problem, the soul should not forget its concerns but should take control of the body and makes it life in the body like the existence it enjoyed in "contemplation" (θεωρία) when it was outside the body.

-Aristotle does not have this Platonic understanding of the soul and its relation to the body, but his view of reason is similar.
+Aristotle does not have this understanding of the soul and its relation to the body, but his view of reason is similar.
 He thinks that reason focuses on two kinds of matters.
 That which can be otherwise is the focus of the part of the soul with reason that Aristotle calls the λογιστικόν.
-This part of the soul figures out how to bring about the good.
+It figures out how to bring about what is good.

 "We said before that there are two parts of the soul, one with reason (λόγον) and one without reason (ἄλογον).
 Now we should divide in the same way the part with reason.
 Let us assume it has two parts, one with which we consider (θεωροῦμεν) beings whose origins do not admit of being otherwise, and one with which we consider beings whose origin do admit of being otherwise.
 For when the beings are of different kinds, the parts of the soul naturally suited to each are also of different kinds, since the parts possess awareness (γνῶσις) by being somehow similar and appropriate to their objects.
 Let us call one the part for knowledge (ἐπιστημονικὸν), and the other the part for reasoning (λογιστικόν), since deliberating (βουλεύεσθαι) is the same as reasoning, and no one deliberates about what cannot be otherwise. ...
 Hence we should find the best state of each part, for this is the virtue (ἀρετὴ) of each" (Nicomachean Ethics V1.2.1139a).